uwdb/istc_oceanography/parse_fastq/README.md

 ## Sample Data
-`sample_seq_data.csv` contains the first 1000 reads from sample S0001 and the first 1000 reads from sample S0002, combined into a csv file with columns sampleid, sequenceid, sequence.
+`sample_seq_data.csv` contains the first 1000 reads from sample S0001
+(also in `S0001_n1000.csv`) and the first 1000 reads from sample S0002 (also in `S0002_n1000.csv`), combined into a csv file with columns sampleid, sequenceid, sequence.

 ## Running instructions